wiktorwojcik112/GoldByte/README.md

 # GoldByte

 # About
 GoldByte is a simple programming language that I created.
-There are many things that could be improved (for example: use of if let instead of switch, because after I learned about the first, I forgot about the latter).
+There are many things that can be improved (for example: use of if instead of switch, because after I learned about the first, I forgot about the latter).
 But after all, it works.

+WARNING!
+Currently GoldByte is in the early stage of development so many things will change.

-# How to build?
+# How to build and use?

+This package contains 2 targets:
+- GoldByte - library containing language
+- gbtool - tool to run GoldByte code

 1. Install Swift toolchain for your device.